Aqueuse/PoseidonMajordome/readme.md

 * easily retrieve the data and save it to mongoDB
 * easily analyze data with R scripts and access the result
 * Do all of this in prebuild Servlets
-* or do all of this in a desktop application
+* ...
+Or do all of this in a desktop application

 Usage
 =====